aigarskadikis/refresh-stock-templates-zabbix-7.2/README.md

 # refresh-stock-templates-zabbix-7.2
-Regresh stock templates for Zabbix 7.2
+ Use Zabbix API, PHP, bash to renew and overwrite all stock templates